juliegruson/Java-debugging/README.md

 ### Calculate the Saddle Size of a Dragon in ANY year

 You can pass any year to gradlew command using *--args <yyyymmdd>* Eg.

-`./gradlew run 2019` will return the saddle size in the year 2019
+`./gradlew run 2019`
+This will return the saddle size in the year 2019